rpasichnyk/metr-guide/README.md

 <h3 id='heading--records'>⏺ Records</h3>

-Records can be started and stopped automatically (configurable in Settings → Records)
+Records can be started and stopped automatically (configurable in Settings → Records).
+If  the app is running in the background it will automatically detect selected BLE module, connect to it and start a new record.

 To export raw JSON data open your record in the browser and add `?format=json` in the address bar.
 <h3 id='heading--faults'>🛑 Faults</h3>